cmd-christopher/html-timer/README.md

 # Clinic Timer

-This is a simple HTML-based application designed to help outpatient clinicians time their patient encounters.
+This is an HTML-based application designed to help outpatient clinicians time their patient encounters.
 It also calculates the appropriate level of visit for new or established patients based on time-based visit coding.

 ## Features